Home

 Free Billing Code Resources

-Here's some links to free references for CPT medical coding and ICD 9 codes from reputable sites.
-These can be very helpful if you're just trying to do a quick search for a CPT or ICD-9 code.
+Here are links to free references for CPT medical coding and ICD 9 codes from trustworthy websites.
+These can be very helpful if you’re just trying to do a quick search for a treatment or diagnosis code.

 Coding References

-There are several CPT coding handbooks available in an easy to navigate format that provide clarifications and make it easier to associate the code with the description.
+There are several CPT coding handbooks available from the AMA bookstore or any authorized AMA publisher in an easy to navigate format that provide clarifications and make it easier to associate the code with the description.

-The CPT Expert combines codes with billing and Medicare regulatory information in one volume and clarifies annual code changes and rules.
-These references are also a great help in insuring the correct modifiers are used as this can be a big source of coding inaccuracies - and unpaid claims.
+The popular CPT Expert book (available at Amazon or at AMA) combines codes with billing and Medicare regulatory information in one volume and clarifies annual code changes and rules.
+These references are also a great help in insuring the correct modifiers are used as this can be a big source of coding inaccuracies – and unpaid claims.

-We occasionally find our clients using out of date CPT medical billing codes or situations where the ICD-9 codes don't match the treatment.
+We occasionally find our clients using out of date CPT medical billing codes or using ICD codes that don’t match the treatment.
 Having good coding references is essential to resolving these issues.

 Medical Coding Software